ctournas/ctournas/README.md

 # About me
-AI & Machine Learning Engineer | Passionate about NLP.
+AI Engineer | Generative AI Specialist | Passionate about NLP.

 ---